On the Matrix Form of the Quaternion Fourier Transform and Quaternion Convolution: Proof-of-Concept Application: Fast computation of singular values Bounding of the Lipschitz Constant

-In Figure \ref{fig:clipping_visual} we show an example result using our method, versus applying directly the QSVD on doubly-block circulant matrix $B$.
-The test filter used is a $9 \times 9$ quaternionic convolution (cf. Appendix \ref{app:weirdfilter}).
-For reference, the mean (maximum) of the singular values of the original kernel is 557.4 (4997.8) and the clipping threshold was set to $1000$.
-We have used $\mu = (\ii+\jj+\kk)/\sqrt{3}$ as the QFT axis, as in \cite{ell2007hypercomplex}.
+\emph{Results and Discussion:} \emph{Complexity of Space and Time Requirements}.
 Direct clipping using QSVD is very expensive both in terms of space and time complexity.
 The input to QSVD is the doubly-block circulant matrix that corresponds to the convolution filter, and it consists of $N^4$ quaternionic elements; our approach does not require computing the doubly-block circulant matrix at all.
-In terms of time complexity, direct clipping using QSVD requires $\mathcal{O}(N^6)$, the cost of SVD over $B$.
+In terms of time complexity, direct clipping using QSVD requires $\mathcal{O}(N^6)$, the cost of SVD over $C$.
 Regarding our method, for the forward and inverse QFT, we need $4$ FFTs, as each QFT is computed via $2$ standard FFTs \cite{ell2007hypercomplex}.
-Also, we require $\approx N^2/2$ eigenvalue decompositions for the $2\times 2$ blocks of $\Xi^{1/2}$ (depending on how many $1\times 1$ blocks exist, which in turn depends on whether $N$ is odd or even).
+Also, we require $\approx N^2/2$ eigenvalue decompositions for the $2\times 2$ blocks of $\Phi$ (depending on how many $1\times 1$ blocks exist, which in turn depends on whether $N$ is odd or even).
 Hence, total complexity is in the order of $\mathcal{O}(N^2logN)$.

-Note however that while singular values are computed exactly with our method, the reconstruction process as a whole contains an inexact step -- clipping by replacing left eigenvalue magnitude is equivalent to weighing by a real-valued factor $c$, while in reality a fully quaternionic factor may be required.
-In Figure \ref{fig:singularvalues_weird} we see a plot of singular values for the same filter, where the \emph{exact} values are computed using the proposed method, at only a fraction of the time required by direct QSVD.
+\emph{Computing Singular Values Clipping Time Comparison versus Brute-force QSVD}.
+We have tested runtime of our method versus the brute-force QSVD approach, over a set of random filters.
+Results can be examined in Table \ref{table:timecomparison}, where we compare runtimes using the method we described, versus the brute-force method (direct clipping).
+Times to just compute singular values, or perform the full clipping and reconstruction process, are also reported.

+Concerning the size parameter in a practical application, note that while small convolutional kernel sizes as much as $3 \times 3$ or $5 \times 5$ are prevalent in both real-valued and hypercomplex network architectures, when we express convolution in terms of a circulant or doubly-block circulant matrix we need to take into account the \emph{zero-padded} version of the kernel.
+In simple terms, when $Cx$ expresses a convolution over input $x \in \HH^N$, circulant $C$ must match the dimension of the input, so $C \in \HH^{N \times N}$.
+Hence, when comparing resource requirements for different sizes of convolution, larger magnitudes for $N$ are more relevant to real-world practice.
+On operation sizes $N\geq 128$, using the brute-force method is practically impossible due to both space and time constraints.
+On the contrary, our method scales well on larger sizes.
+A visualization of a clipped and reconstructed filter can be examined in the Appendix.